TAP Mode for IDP

 When you enable TAP mode on IDP module, the IDP will passively monitor traffic flows across the network in IDS (Intrusion Detection System) mode.
 TAP mode on IDP module inspects the incoming and outgoing traffic that matches a firewall policy or policies with the enabled IDP service.
 TAP mode can’t block traffic but generates security logs, reports, and statistics to show the number of threats detected, application usage, and user details.

-In TAP mode, when the SRX Series device is overloaded, the mirrored packets may be dropped and the IDP may not receive all the traffic, then the TAP mode do not generate any security logs, reports, and statistics for this connection.
+In TAP mode, when the SRX Series Firewall is overloaded, the mirrored packets may be dropped and the IDP may not receive all the traffic, then the TAP mode do not generate any security logs, reports, and statistics for this connection.

 Starting in Junos OS Release 20.3R1, the Terminal Access Point (TAP) mode for IDP support is available for pass-through GRE and IP over IP (IP-IP) tunnel traffic.
 The TAP mode for IDP allows you to passively monitor traffic flows inside the IP-IP tunnel.